jasonblanchard/openapi-typescript-server/README.md

 The return value is enveloped in `content` so that you can provide `headers` and `status` at the same level. `status` is required when the response variant is "default".

-> NOTE: These return values are a bit verbose, but, since the HTTP handling is delegated to the adapters, they have the added benefit of being easily testable functions with data in and out.
+> **Note**: These return values are a bit verbose, but, since the HTTP handling is delegated to the adapters, they have the added benefit of being easily testable functions with data in and out.

 Your route handlers are packaged up into the generated `registerRouteHandlers` function.
 This returns a list of objects containing the route method, path, and handler function.